Yarra Plenty Regional Library: Mill Park Library

 The J.W.
 Payne local history collection reflects major themes in the history of the municipality from the time of traditional Aboriginal occupation to the present.

 In 2012 Mill Park Library was the first public library in Victoria to host a digital hub serviced by the National Broadband Network.

 In 2019 the City of Whittlesea refurbished the Cafe area, improved the children's area, updated quiet study spaces and meeting rooms, and improved lighting and air-conditioning.
 Further improvements included the installation of a cubby and breastfeeding nook and increase in the number of seats and tables for use.
 In July 2019 the library re-opened following the two-month closure and $1 million makeover.

 In June 2021 an upgrade was completed which included a new entry forecourt with an accessible ramp, outdoor seats and tables, fitted coloured building lights, new trees and plants and a water harvesting system was installed.
 The second stage of the upgrade included the construction on an outdoor learning area and meeting space with sensory play elements and a community garden.
 Accessible gender-neutral toilet facilities were upgraded.

 Chancez Cafe at Mill Park library is a partnership between Araluen, City of Whittlesea and Yarra Plenty Regional Library.

+murnong Library

+A small library is located in the City of Whittlesea's murnong Community Centre in Donnybrook.
+It opened in February 2026.